330 Clark Rd.

-Our next litter of German Shepherd puppies for sale in NC from titled, imported Czech German Shepherds, should be available around Christmas, 2014.
+Our next litter of German Shepherd puppies for sale in NC from titled, imported Czech German Shepherds, should be available early in 2015.
 The mother, Ava Malabig is a Slovakian imported Sch 2 black and tan German shepherd, daughter of a world class Czech German shepherds stud dog, Erri z Blatenskeho zamku, The sire is our Schutzhund 3 Slovakian imported Alan Schrom. .
 Click to see our previous litters of German shepherd pups.
 Please note: each of the puppies has her own slideshow with over 30 pictures of that puppy.
 The slideshow page takes a minute to load.
 Your patience will be rewarded with great individual photos from 4 to 9 weeks

 We are showcasing a video sent to us by the owner of one of the puppies from the Nov.
 2013 litter.
 At 10 weeks, this puppy, Bo, responds to many commands: sit, come, down, speak, shake a paw, roll over.
 This is what you can do with your puppy with a few minutes a day of concentrated training: http://youtu.be/QF5V08hZUjs

 Have fun reading the whimsical "Diary of a German shepherd puppy" from birth to 9 weeks of age, when our German shepherd puppies leave to go to their forever homes.
 It is ongoing and gives some indication of the daily care and extra attention that our puppies receive, as well as indicating the personalities of each puppy.

 I started training my first dog, a purebred beagle, in 1961.
 I quickly learned how stubborn a beagle can be.
 We did AKC obedience, and it was a struggle.
 I assumed that training any dog was a long arduous task.